 If you were admitted before academic year 2022-2023, you may either switch to the revised program as outlined in this handbook or continue under the previous requirements for the degree program in force when you were admitted (see the 2009-2014, 2015-2017, and 2018-2019 Graduate Handbooks).
 You should work closely to review your Program of Studies with your Adviser, your Committee, and the Graduate Chair if you decide to change to the new requirements.

-Remember that additional information useful to navigating the graduate program is available online through the department's website at https://history.unl.edu/graduate.
+Remember that additional information useful to navigating the graduate program is available online through the Department's graduate student page.

 OFFICE OF GRADUATE STUDIES